blat-blatnik/BeefWin32/README.md

 $ python3 generator.py
 ```

-This will parse JSON files from `json/`, and the output Beef files will be placed at `output/`.
+This will parse JSON files from [`json/`](./json/), and the output Beef files will be placed at [`output/`](./output/).
 You need Python 3.9+ to run this.

+At the top of [`generator.py`](./generator.py) there are some configuration options that control how the code is generated.
+Take a look at them if you want to customize the generation.

 ## How it works